Chapter 3 : Lavender and Lunch

 It was filled with crap.
 Three desks had somehow managed to be squeezed inside but they were covered with copies of The Prophet and various articles and books and flyers and photographs.
 Shelves lined every free space on the wall.
 The room had a strange smell - mould and the stench of dusty parchment and lavender from the bundle of flowers Emily kept on her desk.
 At least we had a window (which was one up on the junior interns) but the sliver of grimy glass was tiny and just looked out onto Knockturn Alley and a twenty-foot poster of James and some other Quidditch blokes promoting a magical shaving cream and pouting.

-A girl with a head full of dark curls appeared from behind a huge pile of Quidditch flyers, her eyes still half closed.
+A black girl with a head full of dark curls appeared from behind a huge pile of Quidditch flyers, her eyes still half closed.

 “What?
 Where’s Andrew?”

 “He’s polishing Grace’s shoes,” I said as Emily pushed herself up before accidentally turning to face the mirror on the wall.
 She yelped slightly at her reflection and a pile of paper fell off her table.
 I started finding my quill and notebook, ignoring her mumbling and groaning.

 “What?”
 Emily murmured, still disorientated as she moved around the tiny office, “and where are you going?

 Emily tripped over a box full of taster hair potions and got twisted up in her robes.
 She remained stationery for a second, lying still on the floor, and I wondered whether she had fallen asleep again.
 I was tempted to go over to her, but Lavender Brown was still waiting downstairs.

 “Yes, what is it?”
 The middle-aged woman was even more glamorous and flamboyant in real life, her eye shadow reaching up to her eyebrows, her strings of pearls and jewels wrapped around her throat.
 She clutched a carpetbag to her chest, her bracelets jingling, and rearranged her bright orange glasses.